Azure/azure-iot-cli-extension/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Have you made an entry in HISTORY.rst which concisely explains your user-facing feature or change?

 Azure IoT CLI maintainers reserve the right to enforce any of the outlined expectations.

+A PR is considered **ready for review** when all basic expectations have been met (or do not apply).